SMalhotra563/End-to-End-Medical-Chatbot-Using-Llama2/README.md

 # End-to-End-Medical-Chatbot-Using-Llama2

-## Steps to run the project:
+# Steps to run the project:
 '''

-# This creates the environment and activate it
+## This creates the environment and activate it
 conda create -n MedicalChatBot python=3.8.2

 conda activate MedicalChatBot

+'''

+'''terminal

+pip install -r requirement.txt

 '''